suhan647/frontend-clone-gemini/README.md

 ---

-## 📸 Screenshots

-*Add screenshots of the login, dashboard, chatroom, and mobile views here.*

----

-## 🌐 Deployment

-- **TODO:** Deploy to Vercel or Netlify and add the live link above.

----

 ## 📚 Additional Notes

 - All chat and auth data is simulated and stored client-side.
 - No backend is required for this assignment.
 - For any missing features or improvements, see TODOs in this README.

----

-## 📩 Submission

-- Email your submission and your updated resume to hr@kuvaka.io with the subject:
-  > Gemini Frontend Clone Assignment Submission - Kuvaka Tech [Your Full Name]
-- Include:
-  - GitHub Repository Link
-  - Live Deployment Link (Vercel/Netlify)
-  - Any additional notes or credentials if needed

----

-## TODOs
-- [ ] Add live deployment link
-- [ ] Add screenshots
-- [ ] Improve accessibility (ARIA, keyboard navigation)
-- [ ] (Optional) Polish UI/UX further